8 Air navigation services

 Air Traffic Control (ATC): According to ICAO Annex 11, ATC is a service, which aims at the prevention of collisions between aircraft being airborne as well as between obstructions and aircraft being on the maneouvring area of an aerodrome.
 Besides that, ATC ensures the expedition and maintenance of an orderly flow of air traffic.

-To ensure that the airspace is managed efficiently and effectively by ATC, flights are categorized and segmented according to the flight rules they are following.
+operational limits –> rules of the air to operate in such airspaces –> ultimately requiring pilot/aircrews to operate a respectively equipped aircraft in accordance with these flight rules and associated meteorological condistions, i.e. IMC or VMC –> To ensure that the airspace is managed efficiently and effectively by ATC, flights are categorized and segmented according to the flight rules they are following.
 Basically, flights are thereby either following so-called visual flight rules (VFR) or instrument flight rules (IFR).
 As the name implies, VFR flights follow the principle of “see and avoid”.
 That is, by looking out of the window, flight crew of VFR flights are responsible for ensuring that they are always sufficiently spatially separated from other flights and obstacles.
 Therefore, VFR flights can only be conducted when meteorological conditions permit.
 For instance, VFR flights can only operate in an airspace when the visibility is better than a certain minimum value.
 Moreover, pilots of VFR flights are prohibited from flying closer than a certain distance to clouds, which implies requirements regarding clouds.
+These condistions are referred to as Visual Meteorological Conditions (VMC).
 In contrast, flight crew operating under IFR are not obliged to look out of their cockpit windows in order to “see and avoid” other flights and obstalce.
-Rather, IFR flights are separated from other aircraft and obstacles by the ATC.
-Therefore, meteorological requirements to be met in IFR airspace is less stringent.
+Rather, IFR flights are separated from other aircraft and obstacles by the ATC or procedurally (e.g. departure procedure ensuring freedom of obstacles when departing from an aerodrome).
+Therefore, the aforementioned meteorological requirements in terms of visibility and distance to clouds do not exist.

 Airspace Class IFR-Flights VFR-Flights ATC-Clearance for IFR-Flights ATC-Clearnace for VFR-Flights